50/50 Joint Custody and Placement Schedules in Wisconsin

 Do dads usually get 50/50 custody?

 The standard is for each party to get 50/50 custody because Wisconsin assumes that joint custody is the best situation for the child.
-Custody refers to the legal decision-making rights that each parent has for the child, then placement is where the child physically is day-to-day.
-It is very difficult to obtain sole custody, and the parent arguing for sole custody must be able to demonstrate that the other party is an unfit parent.
+Custody refers to the legal decision-making rights that each parent has for the child, and placement is where the child physically is day-to-day.
+It is difficult to obtain sole custody, and the parent arguing for sole custody must be able to demonstrate that the other party is an unfit parent.

 How is custody determined in Wisconsin?